jeffy893/posterity/2024-05-25_Queens_Gambit.md

 ### The fault of human truth (FHT) is where one believes it is GOOD for THAT to be TRUE for THEM but not THEM OVER THERE.

-### The developmental stage of a child in a houselhold, a household in a neighborhood, a neighborhood in a community, ad infinitum: contributes to how much involvement the entity has with decision-making for the resource allocation and management with tools/machines within the subsystem (bound by Conway's Law).
+### The developmental stage of a child in a household, a household in a neighborhood, a neighborhood in a community, ad infinitum: contributes to how much involvement the entity has with decision-making for the resource allocation and management with tools/machines within the subsystem (bound by Conway's Law).

 ## End in Mind